rajendraanumolu03/sonarqube/docs/Keycloak.md

 4. In Administration-> Security Set OpenID Connect to enabled
    - Issuer URI to https://keycloak.fences.dsop.io/auth/realms/baby-yoda
    - ClientId noted from keycloak above
-   - ClientSecret regeneretaed from keycloak above
+   - ClientSecret regenerated from keycloak above
    - Scopes - openid Sonarqube
 5. Logout of sonarqube and log back in with the username created above by clicking on oidc login
 6. Logout of sonarqube and log back in with the username admin and password admin
 7. Go to Administration->Security->Users and add username created above to sonar-admin group
 8. Go to Administration->Security->Users and delete admin user
-9. Logout of Sonarqune and login with username and password created in keycloak
+9. Logout of SonarQube and login with username and password created in keycloak